• Skip to primary navigation

 Tiramisu Trifle with Pumpkin Spice Pinterest

 Tiramisu Trifle with Pumpkin Spice is a creamy, eggless tiramisu with impressive layers of coffee-soaked ladyfingers and whipped mascarpone cream.
-This show-stopping easy tiramisu trifle showcases the warm fall flavors of coffee, pumpkin spice, and cinnamon sugar.
+This show-stopping tiramisu trifle showcases the warm fall flavors of coffee, pumpkin spice, and cinnamon sugar.
 Make this tiramisu recipe in a trifle bowl or in a traditional baking dish.

 Tiramisu trifle on a fall tablescape

-Tiramisu Trifle with Pumpkin Spice is a rich and delicious dessert that is perfect for fall gatherings, and can also be made all year long.
+Tiramisu Trifle with Pumpkin Spice is a rich and delicious dessert that is perfect for fall gatherings, but can also be made all year long.
 It only calls for pumpkin spice and not actual pumpkin, so you are not bound to the availability of canned or fresh pumpkin.

 Jump to: